mik-ald/PortfolioProjects/README.md

 # PortfolioProjects

-The projects within this repository were developed as part of my own personal training, and their purpose was to expand my knowledge in Data Analysis and Programming.
+The projects within this repository were developed as part of my own personal training.
 Each script contains expertise I have gathered that would ultimatley showcase my abilities within each language and that I can hopefully replicate in future work/projects.

 Here is a summary of the different techniques used per Project: